DanielPAagustinho/virus2tree/README.md

 ```

 The installation script creates symlinks to the shell entry points.

-Remember that if you do not choose an installation path the symlinks will be placed by default in `/usr/local/bin`, which may require sudo.
+* If you omit the install path, symlinks go to /usr/local/bin (may require sudo).
+* If you use a custom path, make sure it’s in your PATH.

 Finally, check your installation with: